Passive Voice And Active Voice Exercises

 Overusing the passive voice can make your writing weak, wordy, and confusing.
 It can also create a sense of distance and detachment.
 Be mindful of how often you use the passive voice and try to rephrase sentences in the active voice whenever possible.

-For instance, avoid long, convoluted sentences like "The decision regarding the budget was made by the committee after a lengthy discussion."
+To give you an idea, avoid long, convoluted sentences like "The decision regarding the budget was made by the committee after a lengthy discussion."
 Instead, write "The committee made a decision about the budget after a lengthy discussion."

 5. Practice Converting Sentences: